Monday, February 25, 2013

 This article is about the legendary creature.
 For other uses, see Dragon (disambiguation)

-dragon is a legendary creature, typically with serpentine or reptilian traits, that features in the myths of many cultures.
+A dragon is a legendary creature, typically with serpentine or reptilian traits, that features in the myths of many cultures.
 There are two distinct cultural traditions of dragons: theEuropean dragon, derived from European folk traditions and which is ultimately related to Greek and Middle Eastern mythologies, and the Chinese dragon, with counterparts in Japan, Korea and other East Asian countries.

 The two traditions may have evolved separately, but have influenced each other to a certain extent, particularly with the cross-cultural contact of recent centuries.
 The English word "dragon" derives from Greek δράκων (drákōn), "dragon, serpent of huge size, water-snake".[1]